Policy UL-AC01 Libraries' Faculty Sick and Medical Leave (Formerly UL-HR01)

 SICK FAMILY LEAVE:

-A faculty member may use up to 40 hours of sick leave per calendar year to care for a sick family member.
+A faculty member may use up to 80 hours of sick leave per calendar year to care for a sick family member.
 Family member as used in this policy shall be defined as those whom the employee considers as family.
 The care provided may include such activities as bed-side care, accompanying the family member to a doctor's appointment, and emotional support.
 (See also HRG11, Family and Medical Leave.)

-ABSENCE FROM WORK FOR PREGNANCY OR CHILDBIRTH:
+ABSENCE FROM WORK FOR PARENTAL LEAVE

 NOTIFICATION AND DOCUMENTATION REQUIREMENTS: